-Based off of RESPECT’s 2015 – 2016 budget, it costs more than $1,000 for us to present one program.
+Based off of RESPECT’s budget, it costs about $1,000 for us to present one program.
 However, due to the support and generosity of various foundations and organizations, we are able to offer each program at a substantially reduced rate.
 The below costs reflect this reduced rate.

 |K-12 Program||Pre-K Program||Training (1 Hour)||Training (90 Minutes)|

 |Around Town||$400 + Mileage||$275 + Mileage||$400 + Mileage||$475 + Mileage|

 |Out of Town||$550 + Mileage + Per Diem||$400 + Mileage + Per Diem||Call for Rates||Call for Rates|

 Rewind & Rework Add-on Session – $75: Add on an extra half-hour to any 4th – 12th grade program for students to work directly with RESPECT’s actor-educators to use role-play to problem-solve bullying or relationship challenges that they face.
 Scenes will be based on students’ and staff’s own real-life experiences.

 All mileage measured from 7200 Dodge St., Omaha, NE, to performance address.

 In Town: less than 30 miles | Around Town: between 30 and 60 miles | Out of Town: more than 60 miles